 Section 10.554(1)(i)1., Rules of the Auditor General, requires that we determine whether or not corrective actions have been taken to address findings and recommendations made in the preceding annual financial audit report.
-No corrective action taken on prior year findings 15-001 and 15-002.
+Finding 17-001 was resolved.